1080p vs 1440p: Which One Is Better? & Why?

 4. Compatibility

-Another advantage of 1080p laptops over 1440p counterparts is that they can play content from all mainstream video streaming services without any issues (provided the internet connection speed is sufficient).
+Another advantage of 1080p laptops over their 1440p counterparts is that they can play content from all mainstream video streaming services without any issues (provided the internet connection speed is sufficient).

-This compatibility ensures that you won’t miss out on your favorite TV shows and movies while traveling away from home.
-1440p laptops require high-performance graphics cards that can handle the extra load of 1440p resolution.
+This compatibility ensures you won’t miss out on your favourite TV shows and movies while travelling away from home.

 5. Responsiveness

-However, this difference isn’t hugely noticeable unless you play AAA gaming titles or watch 4K video content on high-definition screens.
+However, this difference isn’t noticeable unless you play AAA gaming titles or watch 4K video content on high-definition screens.

 1080p laptops deliver satisfactory performance for most casual tasks such as streaming media, surfing the web, and watching movies on Netflix and YouTube (1080p).